Interference In The Election – But Not By Russia

 Russia, Russia, Russia!

-The evidence of Russia hacking the e-mails provided to the public has been thoroughly debunked by Sam Biddle of The Intercept.
+The evidence of Russia hacking the emails provided to the public has been thoroughly debunked by Sam Biddle of The Intercept.
 The evidence has come primarily from groups hired by the DNC who have reason to come to conclusions that the DNC desired, which explains some sloppy work that led to those conclusions.
 Biddle does not conclude that Russia absolutely was not behind the hacks, but rather simply finds the evidence lacking and demands sufficient evidence if we are to believe the government.
-On Thursday, Biddle followed up with an article about how Edward Snowden, who had previously told Glenn Greenwald, co-founder of The Intercept, that if Russia had done the hack then the NSA would know, released a new top secret document which shows how they would know.
+On Thursday, Biddle followed up with an article about how Edward Snowden, who had previously told Glenn Greenwald, co-founder of The Intercept, that if Russia had done the hack, then the NSA would know, released a new top secret document which shows how they would know.
 The NSA was not willing to provide the necessary signal interception (SIGINT) information that would show they had this evidence to pin the alleged interference in the election on Russia.

 Russia may be responsible for the hacks; or perhaps they may simply be opportune scapegoats to deflect from the corruption in the Democratic Party.
 It seems wildly inappropriate to call these leaks interference in the election whether or not they are the work of Russia, whether or not they were done intending a specific result in the election.
 Vital information which American voters need was investigated then provided to those same voters.
 The first leaks, from the DNC, were provided in time for Democratic Convention superdelegates to be able to rightfully change their votes and nominate Bernie Sanders at the top of the Democratic ticket.
-The following leaks, from the e-mails of John Podesta, were given gradually and in time for Americans who supposedly support liberal ideas to be able to rally around an actual liberal like Jill Stein who was on enough ballots to win in the Electoral College.
+The following leaks, from the emails of John Podesta, were given gradually and in time for Americans who supposedly support liberal ideas to be able to rally around an actual liberal like Jill Stein, who was on enough ballots to win in the Electoral College.

-It is not considered to be interfering in the election when The Guardian, a British media outlet, reports on the alleged rape of a 13 year old girl by Donald Trump.
+It is not considered to be interfering in the election when The Guardian, a British media outlet, reports on the alleged rape of a 13-year-old girl by Donald Trump.
 That is normal participation in the election.
 While foreign nationals, who lack dual citizenship, are not supposed to be voting in elections, we normally have no issue with their participation by giving their opinions and analysis and other participation in journalistic endeavors.
-After all, our Constitution guarantees the freedom of speech not only for US citizens, but for everyone in general.
+After all, our Constitution guarantees the freedom of speech not only for U.S. citizens, but for everyone in general.

-It may even be argued that, given the fact that Obama was not acting on alleged hacking by Russia but rather the alleged leaking, the expulsion of Russian diplomats was an unconstitutional act.
+It may even be argued that, given the fact that Obama was not acting on alleged hacking by Russia, but rather the alleged leaking, the expulsion of Russian diplomats was an unconstitutional act.
 Hacking is illegal and not constitutionally protected, but the propagation of that information was an act of free speech.

 We should be thanking whoever did leak these documents, not being upset about them “interfering” in our election.
 However, the greatest interference in this election was undoubtedly not by Russia, but other actors.
 Most of these actors are in the United States and much of what we know of this interference we know because of these hacks.